Indonesia Expat

 What can you do about it?

-• Exercise regularly and relax with meditation or yoga
+• Exercise regularly and relax with meditation or yoga;

-How to ease hot flashes:
+How to ease hot flushes

 Vaginal dryness